gabrielmm1234/comic-app/README.md

 https://comic-app-mesq.herokuapp.com

 If you want to run locally you can just run "bundle install" + "rails s" and test locally.
 I didn't commit the .env file but I'll send in the zip in case you want to test locally.

+### OBS

+ - Some images return with a broken size and makes the grid a little bit weird, but it's necessary to maintain the front end responsive.